csirtgadgets/verbose-robot/README.md

 **This is a PROTOTYPE AND MAY OR (PROBABLY) MAY NOT WORK** *We GLADLY ACCEPT PULL REQUESTS*

+* Get a producer credit in the README by taking

 # Design Goals

 * Performance (Leaner, Faster).